InnerView-Ultrasound/aio-setup/README.md

     reverse_proxy [IP_ADDRESS_FOR_example2-com_VM]:11000
 }
 ```
+If you haven't already, edit the sample configuration and substitute in your domain names and IP addresses.

 ## Run multiple AIO instances on the same server with docker rootless
 1. Create as many linux users as you need first.
 The easiest way is to use `sudo adduser` and follow the setup for that.
 Make sure to create a strong unique password for each of them and write it down!